-EMERGENCY ROOM COPAYMENT - A fixed dollar Copayment, specified in the current Schedule of Benefits, applies to charges for the emergency room itself for treatment is immediately followed by Inpatient Admission.
+EMERGENCY ROOM COPAYMENT - A fixed dollar Copayment, specified in the current Enrollment Workbook Schedule of Benefits, applies to charges for the emergency room itself.
+The Copayment is waived if the emergency room visit is immediately followed by Hospital Inpatient Admission.
 All other covered Medical Expenses for services at the Emergency Room are subject to annual Deductible and Coinsurance.
-The Copayment is not credited toward the annual Deductible or Coinsurance Maximum.
+The Copayment is not credited toward the annual Deductible but it does apply towards the Out-of-Pocket Maximum.